 | Citation consistency score | Data integrity across platforms | 95%+ consistency |

-Set up alerts for these necessary events:
+Set up alerts for these events:

 - NAP information changes on any listing